HarmLammers/DataScience_GettingAndCleaningData_JHU/README.md

 Instructions

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 Review criteria
 - The submitted data set is tidy.
 - The Github repo contains
     - the required scripts  - run_analysis.R
     - a code book           - Codebook.md
       that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
     - a readme             - README.md
       that explains the analysis files is clear and understandable.

 The work submitted for this project is the work of the student who submitted it.